My HCU

 16. Scouts Australia

-These organizations, among many others, have been granted a Royal charter, which confers independent legal personality on them and defines their objectives
+These organizations, among many others, have been granted a Royal charter, which confers independent legal personality on them and defines their objectives.

 Funding Resources